Label-efficient multi-organ segmentation with a diffusion model

 \subsubsection{Experiment Settings}

-Our experiments were conducted using PyTorch on NVIDIA A100 GPUs.
-For CT image synthesis, we employed DDPM at resolutions 256 $\times$ 256, with the U-Net network having ResBlock widths of 128 and 256.
-Gaussian noise was gradually added to the images, starting from an initial value of $\beta_1$ at 0.0001 and terminating with a $\beta_T$ value of 0.02.
-The sampling step, denoted as $T$, was set to 1000, and we used a cosine annealing scheduler for the scheduling strategy.
-In our experiments, the batch size was set to 8.
-We employed Exponential Moving Average during the pre-training stage with a momentum value of 0.9999.
-For the optimization strategy, the training model underwent 300,000 iterations using the Adam optimizer.
-The learning rate decreased linearly from the initial value of 2e-4 to 2e-5.
+The experiments were conducted using PyTorch framework on NVIDIA A100 GPUs.
+For CT image generation, we specify a resolution of 256x256, with ResBlock channel widths of 128 and 256.
+Gaussian noise is gradually added to the images, starting from an initial value of $\beta_1$ at 0.0001 and terminating with a $\beta_T$ value of 0.02.
+The sampling step, denoted as $T$, is set to 1000, with a cosine annealing scheduler employed for the scheduling strategy.
+We employ the exponential moving average (EMA) during the pre-training stage with a momentum value of 0.9999.
+The model was optimized using the Adam optimizer for 300,000 training iterations, with a linearly decreasing learning rate from the initial value of 2e-4 to 2e-5.

-Regarding the training settings for multi-organ segmentation, fine-tuning of the segmentation models was conducted using different iterations depending on the data setting.
-In the fully-data setting, the models underwent fine-tuning for a total of 30,000 iterations.
-However, in the label-efficient learning setting, the fine-tuning process was conducted for 10,000 iterations.
-Rather than exploring distinct optimization strategies, we maintained consistency by employing the same optimizer across various training approaches.
-The learning rate for all parameters in the network, except the classification head, was set to 0.0001.
-Through several experiments, we found that the network achieved optimal segmentation performance when the learning rate of the classification head was ten times the original value.
-We also observed that setting different weight decay values for the different network parts contributed to regularization.
-Consequently, we used the Adam optimizer and set the value of weight decay to 1e-3 for the classification head and 1e-4 for the remaining network parts.
+As for the fine-tuning settings for segmentation, we maintained consistency by employing the same optimizer across fine-tuning strategies.
+Through extensive experiments, we found that the network achieves optimal performance when the learning rate of the classification head is ten times higher than the base rate.
+Additionally, we found that appropriate weight decay regularization contributes to both model convergence and performance improvement.
+Consequently, we used the Adam optimizer and set weight decay value to 1e-3 for the classification head and 1e-4 for the remaining components in network.
+The model is fine-tuned for a total of 30,000 iterations in the fully-data setting, while 10,000 iterations in the label-efficient learning setting.